 Campus visits continue to be a deciding factor for students and their families in their college search.
 The Undergraduate Admissions team at Messiah University is excited and committed to safely welcoming families to campus for a mix of individual visits and events.
-The Admissions Visit and Event team works closely with Messiah’s Engle Health Center to monitor and comply with the CDC and Pennsylvania Department of Health regulations, guidelines and travel restrictions.
-Prospective students and their family members are escorted/hosted throughout their visit by Messiah personnel, and we are constantly updating our protocols to keep the health and safety of our campus community and our guests as the highest priority.
+The Admissions Visit and Event team works closely with Messiah’s Engle Health Center to monitor and comply with the CDC and Pennsylvania Department of Health regulations and guidelines.
+The health and safety of our campus community and our guests is extremely important.

 In-person visits are incredibly important to colleges and universities.
 It is essential for Messiah to recruit a new undergraduate class each fall to remain viable and to continue our distinctive Christian educational experience for all of our current students.
-During the pandemic, Messiah has considerably increased its virtual visit options for prospective students—and many families are taking advantage of those resources.
+Messiah offers many virtual visit options for prospective students—and many families are taking advantage of those resources.
 In-person visits, however, remain an important part of students’ college search process—especially for a decision as significant as where to study and/or live for the next several years.

 Yes, visitors can request to meet with both faculty and coaches during their visit.
-Visits are scheduled in secure locations, and masks must be worn and all must maintain social distancing at all times.
-Prospective students are not able to observe in-person classes at this time.
+Visits are scheduled in safe locations, and masks must be worn (if indoors) and all must maintain social distancing at all times.
+If weather permitting, meetings may occur outdoors as well.

-No. We have videos of different residence halls available online for prospective students to view.
+Yes.
+We have a summer show room in a standard residence hall we are happy to show.
+We also have videos of different residence halls available online for prospective students to view.

 Yes.
-During the visit registration process families must answer a series of questions about their COVID exposure, mask wearing, and social distancing, etc. Additionally, in advance of their visit day, families must submit an additional Health Screen Form answering questions about recent illness, symptoms, fever, etc. Upon arrival for their visit, every family member has their tempurature taken as well.
+During the visit registration process families must answer a series of questions about their COVID exposure, recent illness, etc. Additionally, in advance of their visit day, families must submit an additional Health Screen Form answering questions about recent illness, symptoms, fever, etc. Upon arrival for their visit, every family member has their tempurature taken as well.